MySuper product dashboard requirements for superannuation trustees

 • a statement of fees and other costs.

 This information sheet gives guidance to industry on what information must be provided by superannuation trustees for each measure in the product dashboard.
-It is accompanied by an example MySuper product dashboard.
+It is accompanied by a MySuper product dashboard example - XYZ Super (PDF).

 Note about commencement